Scottapotamas/stm32-camera/Electronics/README.md

 - Trigger current: 100mA or less
 - Working current: 200mA or less

-If the filter needs to be held in place during aquisition then some interesting software might need to manage the power consumption cleverly.
-I'm hopeful pendulum switching means a short pulse high or low to set and forget.
+~~If the filter needs to be held in place during aquisition then some interesting software might need to manage the power consumption cleverly.~~ Pendulum switching means a short pulse high or low to set and forget.
+Drive with inverted polarity to change back.

+It appears the units I recieved use a 1.25mm(?) pitch molex 2-pin connector.
+I'm pretty sure its molex because locking tab instead of slot.
+Seems like a Picoblade connector.

+## IR Switch Testing

+Tests with bench supply show switching latches setting after power is removed.

+With the supply set to 3.000V, the minimum current which triggers a full switch is 60mA.
+At 40mA and above, it appears to half-hold and reset on removal of power.
+Below 40mA nothing happens.

+Switching would not occur at 2.0V.
+At 2.5V 50mA was able to activate the shutter, but 60-70mA was more reliable.

+At 3.250V (rough design target for regulator and hence micro VDD) 45mA was enough to trigger a switch but sounded 'slower'.
+It seems the solenoid will draw 54mA, or 0.175W.

+As some of these cameras will be in potentially extreme outdoor environments, a switching unit was cooled to -10°C and tested.
+At the same 3.250V, it requires 60mA to switch (0.195W).

+## Decision

+It is unclear how the power requirements might change with manufacturing tolerances, temp cycling etc. Effects such as stiction etc haven't been tested for.

-A 100mA spec'ed H-Bridge driver is probably the route to go.
+A 100mA spec'ed H-Bridge driver or equiv is probably the route to go.

+As this eats a lot of room on the board using even small H-bridge drivers, and cost is a luxury, I'm strongly considering using multiple parallel GPIO pins (shared port for bitwise simultaneous control) to allow for push pull drive.
+As we only need short impulses this seems reasonable.

+Unclear if the body diodes in the micro will be happy with this arrangement.